TudFilip/WADe-Project/README.md

 >>> 10.9.2
 ```

-For Java MicroService you have to install the dependencies from pom.xml file.
+For Java MicroService you have to install the dependencies from pom.xml file and have Java SDK 20 installed on your machine.

-For Python MicroService you have to install the desired dependencies from requirements.txt.
+For Python MicroService you have to install the desired dependencies from requirements.txt and have at least Python v3.8 installed on your machine.

 ```bash
 >>> pip install -r ./requirements.txt